 How to Reduce the Solanine Level in Potatoes

 Always check for green spots on potatoes before you buy them.
-It’s better to buy loose potatoes instead of bagged ones, since it’s easier to check loose potatoes for green areas.
+It’s better to buy loose potatoes instead of bagged ones, since it’s easier to check the loose vegetables for green areas.
 It’s also easier to check whether brown or yellow potatoes have turned green than to check red or purple varieties.
 If you grow potatoes, check that they stay covered by soil as they develop.
 When you're storing potatoes in your home, keep them in a cool and dark place to reduce solanine formation.

 Once potatoes are cooked, solanine can no longer form because essential enzymes needed for its production are destroyed.
 However, any solanine made before the potatoes were cooked will remain.
-Solanine isn't destroyed by boiling, steaming, baking, microwaving, or frying potatoes.
+The chemical isn't destroyed by boiling, steaming, baking, microwaving, or frying potatoes.
 Deep frying at very high temperatures partially destroys the chemical.